Paladynee/clr-github-actions/README.md

 code might be too specialized to conveniently do static analysis; and a earlier level of intermediate might require more analysis, for example, if a polymorphic function needs to be reified multiple times depending on the passed type with separate code paths.

+Moreover, since AIR is typed, we can extend the types flowing through AIR with metadata, which is `refinement typing`.

 Let's take a look at a basic example of Zig AIR: